Professor Hans Georg Näder

 Dedicated entrepreneur, visionary builder, passionate art collector, avid sportsman, socially responsible human being, cosmopolitan with local roots: the multifaceted personality of Professor Hans Georg Näder is reflected not only in his function as head of the Ottobock group, but also in his personal involvement in numerous cultural and social issues.

 Ottobock is a privately held company which has only had three managing directors since its establishment in 1919: company founder Otto Bock, his son-in-law Dr Max Näder and his son Professor Hans Georg Näder.
 The history of the company is inextricably intertwined with the family history.
-As the managing partner, Professor Hans Georg Näder finds a common denominator between tradition and progress in an authentic and down-to-earth manner.
+As the Chairman of the Management Board of Ottobock SE & Co.
+KGaA, Professor Hans Georg Näder finds a common denominator between tradition and progress in an authentic and down-to-earth manner.
 He expressly adheres to fundamental values such as trust and reliability in dealing with customers and staff.
 At the same time he is a visionary in setting the course for the medium and the long term.
 Curiosity and playfulness are his driving forces.

 As the grandson of the company founder, he took over the company at the tender age of 28 from his father, Dr Max Näder, the son-in-law of Otto Bock.
 The results are impressive: since then, he has increased the number of employees to over 8,000 and the group turnover is now over 1 billion euros.